Llanos

 The Llanos (Spanish Los Llanos, "The Plains"; /es/) is a vast tropical grassland plain situated to the east of the Andes in Colombia and Venezuela, in northwestern South America.
 It is an ecoregion of the tropical and subtropical grasslands, savannas, and shrublands biome.

 Geography

 The Llanos occupy a lowland that extends mostly east and west.
 The Llanos are bounded on the west and northwest by the Andes, and on the north by the Venezuelan Coastal Range.
 The Guiana Highlands are to the southeast, and the Negro-Branco moist forests are to the southwest.
 To the east the Orinoco wetlands and Orinoco Delta swamp forests occupy the Orinoco Delta.

-The Llanos' main river is the Orinoco, which runs from west to east through the ecoregion and forms part of the border between Colombia and Venezuela.
+The Llanos' main river is the Orinoco, which runs from west to east through the ecoregion and forms part of the Colombia–Venezuela border.
 The Orinoco is the major river system of Venezuela.